-Our Audit Fee Letter 2015/2016 issued to you in April 2015 first set out our fees for the 2015/2016 audit.
+Our Audit Fee Letter 2016/2017 presented to you in April 2016 first set out our fees for the 2016/2017 audit.
 This letter also sets out our assumptions.
-We have not considered it necessary to make any changes to the agreed fees at this stage.
+We have not considered it necessary to make any changes to the agreed fees at this stage although, we anticipate that it may be necessary to charge an additional fee during the year in respect of the extra work on the LGPS triennial revaluation and the Code changes around the CIES presentation.
+We will ensure that any additional fees are agreed with the respective Chief Finance Officers.

-Police and Crime Commissioner - The planned audit fee for 2015/16 is £35,220.
-This is a reduction in audit fee, compared to 2014/2015, of £11,740 (25%).
+Police and Crime Commissioner - The planned audit fee for 2016/17 is £35,220 which is the same as the fee charged in 2015/16.

-Chief Constable - The planned audit fee for 2015/16 is £15,000.
-This is a reduction in audit fee, compared to 2014/2015, of £5,000 (25%).
+Chief Constable - The planned audit fee for 2016/17 is £15,000 which is the same as the fee charged in 2015/16.